The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Case Studies: Applying Our Theory to Study Different Classes of DA

 \end{corollary} The proof of the bias and variance expressions are provided in Appendix~\ref{pf_cls_cor}, and the proof of the approximation error is provided in Appendix~\ref{non_diag} (this is the most involved step as random-rotation augmentations induce strong dependencies among features).
 Corollary~\ref{rot} shows that, surprisingly, this simple augmentation leads to an estimator not only having the best asymptotic bias that matches that of LSE, but also reduces variance on the order of ridge regression.
-Thus, this estimator inherits the best of both types of estimators.
-Our experiments in Fig. \ref{fig:which_good} confirm this behavior and also show an appealing robustness property of the estimator across hyperparameter choice (i.e.~value of rotation angle $\alpha$).